 Please also see Psychological and Behavioural Sciences entry requirements on the university website.

-Applicants are asked to submit one school essay (with teachers’ original comments on).
+Applicants are asked to submit one school essay (with teacher's original comments).
 We do not mind what subject your work comes from but it should be from an essay-based subject, written in English.
 If you have not written essays in English, please contact the Admissions Office for guidance about what to submit.